 Diaspora love connects black bodes, thoughts, gestures, and silences, waves, Hi’s, and quick gazes in foreign spaces.
 Today, for instance, two men stopped me in the street of Santo Domingo and said, “I am Haitian.
 Are you from America?”
 They shook my hands and smiled as I answered, “Yes.”

 Immediately, we began chatting like old pals.
 Global love gave us permission to be familiar without abusing the familiarity.
 The men gave me their account about the current racial tensions in the Dominican Republic.
 What seemed clear from their account was that Haitians are a persecuted race in the Dominican Republic, always under scrutiny based on the quality of their attire and how they speak.

-Indeed, there is no perfect story in this reality of blackness.
+Of course, there is no perfect love story.
 Yet, I feel the need in this moment just to celebrate blackness, black identity, black bodies, black movements, black activisms, black solidarities, and black affirmation.
 My celebration provides no room for critics, doubters, and logicians.
 Room only exists for people who feel the language I am trying to acknowledge.